Based on collaboration with

 This contrasts with the once-popular theory that humans are born so helpless because if they were retained in the mother until their brains were fully formed the mothers would be more likely to die in childbirth; or the alternative theory that walking upright is not compatible with having a large enough pelvic aperture for a birth several years later.
 A different explanation is offered in this Scientific American blog:

-"Rosenberg additionally noted-and I found this especially fascinating-that the authors mention the possibility that the timing of birth actually optimizes cognitive and motor neuronal development.
+"Rosenberg additionally noted--and I found this especially fascinating--that the authors mention the possibility that the timing of birth actually optimises cognitive and motor neuronal development.
 That idea, first proposed by Swiss zoologist Adolf Portman in the 1960s, is worth pursuing, she says.
 'Maybe human newborns are adapted to soaking up all this cultural stuff and maybe being born earlier lets you do this,' she muses.
 'Maybe being born earlier is better if you're a cultural animal.'
 Food for thought."